996icu/996.ICU/README.md

 Typically, a proposal should outline a solution or suggestion about the development of the project and community.
 For more details, please read the [proposal template](proposal/proposal_template.md) document.

-To help the development of 996.ICU, you can do several things base on proposals.
+To help with the development of 996.ICU, you can do several things with regard to proposals.

 - Read the accepted proposals and try to improve them.
 - Take actions according to the accepted proposals.
-- Give your own proposals with a PR following the proposal format.
+- Sumbit your own proposals with a PR in accordance with the proposal format.

 Expanding influence